Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/project_description.rst

 - **Grade 4.5**: Find the landing pad and land on it
 - **Grade 5.0**: Take off again and explore again
 - **Grade 5.5**: Find and land on the take-off pad
 - **Grade 5.5 + f(t)**: For students who complete the full task, the grading will be based on the time taken to complete the task.
-The top 25% of students will receive a grade of f(t)=0.5, the next 25% will receive a grade of f(t)=0.375, the next 25% will receive a grade of f(t)=0.25, and the bottom 25% will receive a grade of f(t)=0.125.
+The top 25% of students will receive a grade of f(t)=0.5, the next 50% will receive a grade of f(t)=0.25, and the bottom 25% will receive a grade of f(t)=0.
 - **Final_grade = 0.7 * sim_grade + 0.3 * hardware_grade**: Simulation and hardware tasks are graded based on the same metrics as shown above.
 The final grade is a weighted average of the simulation and hardware grades.

 Project schedule